 All carburetors should be rebuilt every year if they have had any contact with fuel, especially fuel containing ethanol.
+It does not matter if they have been used or not.
+Carburetors that are in use should be rebuilt every (25) hours if ethanol fuels are used.
+Rebuilds can be greatly extended if pure unleaded or AVGAS is used.
 The flexible parts of the carburetor begin to age when they contact gasoline and it is much worse if it contains ethanol.
 Do not waste your time tuning your engine without first rebuilding the carburetor if it has not been done recently.
 The fuel pump diaphragm must be supple and in perfect condition to ensure adequate fuel pump pressure, especially under extreme conditions.
-The valves and buffering chambers all function correctly ONLY if the diaphragm material is supple i.e. new.
+The tiny flapper valves and buffering chambers all function correctly ONLY if the diaphragm material is supple i.e. new.

 4. Reed valve body leaks

 Top 80 ONLY – CAUTION When removing the carburetor, always check the torque on the reed valve body screws.
 If they are loose, the valve body will leak and the fuel pump will not work properly, lowering the fuel pressure and leaning out the engine.
 Correct torque is 2.5 Nm (22 in lb).
 If they are loose, remove them and apply blue threadlock and reinstall.
 (Brake cleaner and air must be used to remove traces of oil from the screws and internal threads.)
 If you have any suspicion that your reed valve is not properly sealed to the crankcase, see the reed valve page for help.